-TB is concentrated in groups characterized by disproportionately greater percentages of African Americans and Hispanics, emmigration from Asia, increased prevalence of HIV infection, crowded living conditions, and inadequate access to health care .
+The incidence of TB varies in relation to socioeconomic conditions, immigration status, and prevalence of HIV/AIDS.
+Compared to the general population, rates of active infection are disproportionately high among African Americans, Hispanics, and immigrants from Asia, perhaps in part because of crowded living conditions and poor access to health care .
 One report stated that as many as 18% of persons living in homeless shelters test positive for TB .
 Institutionalized individuals and migrant farm workers are also at increased risk for TB due to crowded housing conditions.

 TB is generally a problem at the extremes of life in the United States.
 In 2014, pediatric TB cases comprised 4.9% of the total number of reported cases .
 While the risk of disseminated TB is higher in children younger than 4 years of age, children in the United States who are younger than 14 years of age have the lowest incidence rate (0.9 per 100,000) [24,25].
 Elderly patients at greatest risk are those residing in nursing homes or other group settings .
 These people are at risk not only for primary TB from direct transmission, but also for reactivation TB.